input-output-hk/essential-cardano-content/content/glossary/marlowe-playground.md

   - Marlowe
   - Smart Contracts
 url: ""
-image: ""
+image: null
-image_text: ""
+image_text: null
 ---

 **Marlowe Playground**: a browser-based tool for writing and testing financial smart contracts.
-Its purpose is to encourage developers who have no **Haskell** or Javascript experience to build financial products on Cardano.
+Its purpose is to encourage developers who have no [Haskell](https://www.essentialcardano.io/glossary/haskell) or Javascript experience to build financial products on Cardano.